-If you’ve got any suggestions for topics, or questions that we could tackle, we’d love to hear from you - pretty much anything goes so just drop me an email and let me know :)
+If you've got any suggestions for topics, or questions that we could tackle, we'd love to hear from you - pretty much anything goes so just hit the <reply> button and let me know :)

 PS: Some of you might remember Intercourse, the (controversially-named) 'podcast' that I talked about a few months ago.
 Not Overthinking sort-of replaces that, except this time we're taking it seriously and committing to actually putting out content each week.
 Exciting times ahead.

 1 - Fiction - Yesterday, I read Ocean's Light, the 17th(!) book in the Psy-Changeling series by Nalini Singh.
 I was in Paris on a family holiday and had gotten bored of art galleries by the end of the week so this was a welcome distraction.
 The series is my favourite in the Paranormal Romance genre (yep, that's a thing).
 I first talked about it in my March 2018 Monthly Favourites video so if you think you might be into that genre of fiction, feel free to take a trip down memory lane to watch me wax lyrical about it.

 2 - Article - To procrastinate from writing this email, I re-watched my March 2018 favourites video and rediscovered this gem of an article by Eric Barker: How to easily make your relationships awesome.
 The whole blog is generally great, but this post in particular struck a chord with me this time last year, and I'm glad I revisited it.

 Kindle Highlights of the Week